osbuild/fedora-blueprints/README.md

 ## Issues

+- [ ] the dnf state database needs to be populated after installation of packages
 - [ ] `sysconfig/livesys` and `sysconfig/desktop` should be configured through a customizations -> https://github.com/osbuild/fedora-blueprints/issues/4
 - [ ] `kde-live.toml` blueprint can't be processed as it needs to create a directory disallowed by policy -> https://github.com/osbuild/fedora-blueprints/issues/2
 - [ ] packages can't be excluded from comps -> https://github.com/osbuild/fedora-blueprints/issues/6